 How much should I feed my cat?

 With that said, all of our foods are formulated with the obligate carnivore in mind.
-With a focus on the food quality as opposed to calories, we generally state that as long as a cat is eating the right foods, let them eat as much as they want.
+With a focus on food quality as opposed to calories, we generally advise that as long as a cat is eating the right foods, let them eat as much as they want.
 It may take a cat a bit to get used to this style of feeding, but once on a routine that works, cats will naturally get to a comfortable weight eating the right foods, whether that means weight gain or weight loss.